 Phase I Assessment

 This is the first step in the full site assessment process.
 This is essentially a review of past uses of the property to determine if there is the potential that the property is contaminated.
-Typical activities performed in this phase include, but are not limited to, Sanborn map review, interviews with property owners and local residents, review of state and federal environmental records and analysis of hydrogeological conditions.
+Typical activities performed in this phase include, but are not limited to, a review of historical maps, interviews with persons familiar with the property, a review of state and federal environmental records, and an analysis of hydrogeological conditions.
 At completion, the report will outline conclusions and make recommendations for further action if needed.
-Some properties are cleared by this process and require no other testing.
-Others may require further testing, which leads to a Phase II assessment.
+Some properties are cleared by this process, while others may require further testing and a Phase II assessment.

 Phase II Assessment

-When a recognized environmental condition is found during a Phase I assessment, a Phase II assessment is done to confirm or disprove the presence of contaminants.
-The testing also helps determine what contaminants are present, where on the property they are located and the level of contamination.
-Phase II activities include soil samples to screen for chemical or metal contamination, groundwater or surface water sampling and testing of materials found in buildings on the property.
-Cleanup plans are determined by the findings of the Phase II assessment and the end use of the property will determine the cleanup standards for the site.
+A Phase II assessment is conducted to confirm or disprove the presence of contaminants.
+The testing also helps determine what contaminants are present, where they are located, and the level of contamination.
+Phase II activities include soil samples to screen for chemical or metal contamination, groundwater or surface water sampling, and testing of materials found in buildings.
+The findings of the Phase II assessment and the end use of the property will determine the cleanup standards for the site.